-For the estimate on PPP cost, we are recommending that the value of Government financial support be included.
-However, we would leave to individual country's discretion on the inclusion and estimation of guarantees which are contingent in nature.
+To estimate PPP cost, we are recommending that the value of government financial support be included.
+However, we would leave to individual country's discretion on the inclusion and estimation of guarantees that are contingent in nature.
 After all, the general rule is that countries should know and be able to identify the risk they are taking before deciding to grant such guarantees.
-There are many attempts within academic circle to value governmental support in infrastructure projects12 and also at the World Bank13 which ASEAN countries can use as references.
+There are many attempts within academic circle to value governmental support in infrastructure projects, such as Charles [8] studied Malaysia-Singapore Second Crossing Project as a case study and also in Irwin [9] which ASEAN countries may use as references.

 Once PSC estimate is ascertain, it will be compared with the cost of PPP.
 Only when PPP is less than PSC, the former is chosen as the procurement option.
-Otherwise, project will be implemented using conventional approach.
+Otherwise, project will be implemented traditional procurement.
 The decision to adopt PPP as the procurement option will lead to market soundings.
 A positive response is a good basis to invite bids, while a negative response will put the project for conventional procurement.
-Actual bids are compared with PSC and the most favourable bid, in terms of service charges and quantum or structure of government support will be chosen.
+Actual bids are compared with PSC and the most favorable bid, in terms of service charges and quantum or structure of government support will be chosen.